Svalorzen/AI-Toolbox/docs/TutorialMDPRL.md

 First, we're going to need `AIToolbox::MDP::Experience`, which is a class that record the data we observe from the environment.
-It records the number of state-action to new state transitions, and for each state-action pair, the average reward obtained, its standard deviation and M2 value (an aggregate of the squared distance from the mean).
+It records the number of state-action to new state transitions, and for each state-action pair, the average reward obtained and its M2 value (an aggregate of the squared distance from the mean).

 ~~~{.cpp}
     Experience exp(problem.getS(), problem.getA());